catseye/Tamsin/doc/Tamsin.markdown

     | main = !("k" | "r") & any.
     + r
     ? expected anything except

+This is particularly useful for parsing strings and comments and anything that contains arbitrary text terminated by a sentinel.

     | main = "'" & T ← '' & {!"'" & any → S & T ← T + S} & "'" & return T.
     + 'any bloody